ConYel/my_site_two/README.md

 There is nothing noble in being superior to your fellow men.
 True nobility lies in being superior to your former self.
 ― Ernest Hemingway

+Science is organized knowledge.
+Wisdom is organized life.
+― Immanuel Kant